dreamplayerzhang/vcbld/README.md

 ```

 ## vcbld-gui
-Is still a work in progress and has to have any prebuilt binaries.
+Is still a work in progress and has yet to have any prebuilt binaries.
 It's built using Qt5 widgets.
 It was tried on mac OS X and linux.
 Building it you need to have Qt Creator or Kdevelop.
 Otherwise, you can download the libraries on debian flavors of linux using:
 ```
 $ sudo apt-get install install qtbase5-dev